dpbnasika/azure-devops-ticket-creator/README.md

-Just an Epic, Task and Issue creation automatic tool in Java, its just an example for a specific usecase.
+Just an Epic, Task and Issue creation automatic tool in Java for Azure DevOps, its just an example for a specific usecase.